rockneurotiko/config_tuples/README.md

 ## Config tuples

-The config tuple always start with `:system`, and can have some options as keyword, the syntax are like this:
+The config tuple always start with `:system`, and can have some options as keyword, the syntax looks like this:

 - `{:system, env_name}`
 - `{:system, env_name, opts}`

 The available options are:
 - `type`: Type to cast the value, one of `:string`, `:integer`, `:atom`, `:boolean`.
 Default to `:string`
-- `default`: Default value if the environment variable is not setted.
-Default no `nil`
+- `default`: Default value if the environment variable is not set.
+Defaults no `nil`
 - `transform`: Function to transform the final value, the syntax is {Module, :function}
-- `required`: Set to true if this environment variable needs to be setted, if not setted it will raise an error.
-Default no `false`
+- `required`: Set to true if this environment variable needs to be set, if not set it will raise an error.
+Defaults to `false`

 If you need to store the literal values `{:system, term()}`, `{:system, term(), Keyword.t()}`, you can use `{:system, :literal, term()}` to disable ConfigTuples config interpolation.
 For example: